… INCLUDING a profile of Madame Guérin’s representative COLONEL S. A. MOFFAT

 On 20 September 1888, Samuel A. Moffat arrived in the USA, docking at Boston, Mass.
 Samuel arrived with his mother and three sisters: Agnes, Jeanne and 4 month old Mary.
 They arrived on the ship ‘SS Waldensian’, which had sailed from Glasgow.
 Father Samuel must have gone to the USA ahead of the family, which often happened – however, the arrival date for this specific Samuel Snr. has not been discovered.

-It would seem that Samuel married an Ethel (nee ?) c1907, who was Connecticut-born.
+On 12 September 1906, Samuel married Ethel Busiel Morse on Rhode Island, New England, U.S.A.
+Ethel was born in Putnam, Connecticut.
 On 25 March 1908, Samuel signed a Declaration of Intention to become a US citizen.
-Samuel’s occupation was given as General Secretary/Financial Secretary of the Y.M.C.A.
+Samuel’s occupation was given as General Secretary/Financial Secretary of the Y.M.C.A. – he was living in Saratoga Springs, NY.
 He became “Nationalized” in the USA on 05 August 1910 – in Kings County District Court, New York.

 When the 1910 census took place on 15 April, Samuel was living with Ethel at 1042 E 14th St., Brooklyn Ward 31, Kings, N.Y.
-His occupation was “Social Worker” for an “Association”.
+His occupation was “Social Worker” for an “Association” –it is assumed that he worked for the Boy Scouts of America.

 Samuel was found arriving in New York on 5 September 1912, from Southampton UK on the ship ‘Olympic’ – it had left the British shore on 29 August.
 His address was still 1042 E 14th St., Brooklyn Ward 31, Kings, N.Y.
-Why he had been in Great Britain is not known … there were no clues on the Passenger List, unusually.
+Why he had been in Great Britain is not known … there were no clues on the Passenger List, unusually – it is assumed it was in behalf of the Boy Scouts of America.

 In the 1915 US Census, the Moffat surname was written “Moffitt”.
 Samuel’s occupation was “Com. of Boy Scouts” (Commissioner?).
 He and Ethel were living at 46 S Portland Avenue, Brooklyn, Kings, NY.